 The articles of incorporation refer to the primary legal document that officially establishes your corporation in the eyes of the law.
 The filing is usually done at the offices of the government body that is responsible for commerce in your country.

 Despite the somewhat ominous title, the document itself is relatively simple and easy to fill out.
 It is usually available as a printed form where you provide all the essential details of your new corporation, including its name, the names of the directors, the address of the office, and any other contact details.
-You will also have to appoint someone within your organisation to act as an official point of contact between your LLC and the authorities.
+You will also have to appoint someone within your organisation to act as an official point of contact between your corporation and the authorities.